topkecleon/telegram-bot-bash/doc/7_develop.md

 To update the Version Number in your scripts run ```dev/version.sh```, it will update the line '#### $$VERSION$$ ###' in all files to the current version name.

-If you actived git hooks in Setup step 6, 'version.sh' updates the version name on every push

 ### Shellchecking